Is Climate Change Affecting Your Bottom Line?

 Buildings, Smart Facility Management

 Without effective tracking, this cost is difficult to identify, bill and recoup.
 The process of identifying and recouping un-transferred utility charges is called Vacant Cost Recovery.
-A Vacant Cost Recovery solution ties occupancy information together with utility bills, enabling Property Owners to catch opportunities to recover un-recouped utility expenses.
-It also improves revenue potential by allowing Property Owners to charge the resident a fee for their tardiness.
+A Vacant Cost Recovery solution ties occupancy information together with utility bills, enabling apartment operators to catch opportunities to recover un-recouped utility expenses.
+It also improves revenue potential by allowing communities to charge the resident a fee for their tardiness.
 Such programs also increase focus on hibernating vacant units at all times, resulting in reduced energy consumption.

 Move-out Prep

 Similar to vacant cost recovery, but on the other end of the lease cycle, is the move-out calculator.
-Move-outs are stressful enough for residents and property managers between packing, patching holes, scheduling walk-throughs, sending bills for final charges, etc. So when residents leave your property, make sure to to utilize a move-out billing process to recoup final utility charges.
+Move-outs are stressful enough for residents and property managers between packing, patching holes, scheduling walk-throughs, sending bills for final charges, etc. So when it’s time for residents leave your property, make sure to to utilize automated move-out billing to recoup final utility charges.
 Hunting down residents for missing funds after they’ve already left the building is an unpleasant task.
 Oftentimes, property management companies never recover that money because they can’t track down the resident.

-But don’t worry, the best billing providers will offer a helpful feature (like the PayLease Move-out Calculator) that automatically includes the resident’s prorated utilities on their final bill.
+But don’t worry, the best billing providers will offer a helpful feature that automatically includes the resident’s prorated utilities on their final bill.
 The value of this calculator is to simplify the move-out process through automation.
 It reduces manual work and maximizes the opportunities for companies to collect the appropriate charges upon the resident’s move-out.

 Common Areas